 - High-Quality Fidelity Studio Headphones

 - They feel warm in summer

 - Shorter Life Span (if not cared for)

 If you are looking for cheap high-quality vocal recording headphones I Highly recommend you choose between these two because not only they are used by professional music artist and producers but they are also affordable for most people.
 If you can afford a higher range I recommend:

 Beyerdynamic DT 770 PRO 250

-The two headphones I have reviewed above are not much for Beyerdynamic DT 770 Pro.
+The two headphones I have reviewed above are much cheaper than the Beyerdynamic DT 770 Pro.

 What makes Beyerdynamic stand out is the design features which is not really that important in my opinion.
-The feedback is incredibly positive and most use them.
+Feedback from most users is incredibly positive and most audiophiles love them.

 Buyers Guide: How to Pick The Best Headphones For Recording Vocals